How to Get More Downloads on Google Play Store (Get First 1000 REAL App Downloads)

 Use free giveaways, events, and other strategic methods to create brand awareness.

 Stay active on social media and promote your app through all of those channels.
+Encourage users to leave reviews.

 Try to partner with a celebrity or social influencer to market your app and get more downloads.